ASE

 cutoff = 2

-node_distances = nx.single_source_shortest_path_length(graph, index, cutoff=cuoff)
+node_distances = nx.single_source_shortest_path_length(graph, index, cutoff=cutoff)

 kth_neighbors = [node for node, distance in node_distances.items() if distance == k]